sicajc/my_dc_notes/dc_notes_day2.md

 9. How is fpga used in industry?
 What do you mean by the design is verified on an FPGA?
 Should I consider efficiency on an FPGA?
 > FPGA is used for FUNCTIONAL Verification only.
 We actually dont care about the efficieny running on fpga, we cares only about functional correctness.
 Main optimization part lies in ASIC-flow.
 FPGA is only used for verification.
 10. How do you think about CHISEL HDL?
 > I think for student, you had better look for the requirement posed by companies, first finish learning them then consider researching such topics.
 Unless you want to do research in academic, i dont suggest you learning it.
+For now systmeVerilog and Verilog also some C-programming and python should be enough for you.

 # PVT(Process,Voltage,temperature) MODELS